sameer-s/io_game/README.md

 ##What is Snack.io?

-Snack.io is an android game inspired by web based .io games like agar.io & slither.io.
+Snack.io is an android garne inspired by web based .io garnes like agar.io & slither.io.
 You can connect with up to 7 friends over the  _**EXCLUSIVE**_ WiFi Direct service to play Snack.io.
 The Snack.io is simple but fun, a team of chasers try to catch a team of runners in a big room before time runs out; Snack.io also has a vareity of powerups to add a balance and spectacle.

 # Packages:
 ## `io.github.sunsetsucks.iogame`